Blood Sciences Industrial Action in East Lancashire

 Frequently asked questions

-The strike action will:
+The initial strike action will:

 • Commence at 00:01 hours on 15 June 2026 and continue each day up to 19 June 2026 when the action will conclude at 23:59 hours